 Koloa is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Hawaii.
-With a population of 2,252 people and two constituent neighborhoods, Koloa is the 45th largest community in Hawaii.
+With a population of 2,231 people and just one neighborhood, Koloa is the 50th largest community in Hawaii.

 Koloa home prices are not only among the most expensive in Hawaii, but Koloa real estate also consistently ranks among the most expensive in America.

 Unlike some towns, Koloa isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Koloa are a mix of both white- and blue-collar jobs.
 Overall, Koloa is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Koloa who work in maintenance occupations (16.77%), food service (13.20%), and office and administrative support (8.12%).
+There are especially a lot of people living in Koloa who work in food service (14.91%), maintenance occupations (11.02%), and management occupations (8.33%).

 Of important note, Koloa is also a town of artists.
 Koloa has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Koloa’s character.

 One of the nice things about Koloa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The citizens of Koloa are slightly better educated than the national average of 21.84% for all cities and towns, with 23.31% of adults in Koloa having a bachelor's degree or advanced degree.